ipuhakka/BetAI/Documentation/Diary.md

 **20.10.2018**: Changed Selection of nodes to WeightedSelection, which implements an interface Selection-this allows us to create a design based on using different selection methods to select nodes for crossover.

+**22.10.2018**: Crossover and selection of parents should be merged into a component provided by an interface.